toshiokimura/5.1-Coupon/README.md

 - Coffee House: 1-3 (65%), 4-8 (69%)

 **Location (toCoupon_GEQ5min, toCoupon_GEQ15min, toCoupon_GEQ25min, Direction_same, Directioin_opp)** <br>
 There does not seem to be a significant difference by these factors.
-Interesting to see more about the correlation in these regards.
+See below graphs more about the correlation.

 ### Coffee House coupon vs. Restaurant $20 to $50 coupon ###